 “You have to lay the groundwork ahead of time, so people aren’t like, ‘What is this?’
 Create awareness around it before making the switch,” he said.
 Offering individual programs before you even make the switch is also helpful, he added.

 “We had people who wanted specific stuff from us, so we slowly started doing more individual stuff alongside classes and that really helped lay the groundwork,” Oliver said.

 As a business owner, it was a hard decision, but it was the right one, he said.
 And he’s more and more sure of this every day.

 “It’s the long-term game,” he said.

 Our professional coaching education does just what Oliver stated it provides coaches with the knowledge they need to succeed in the long-term game.
-Get a free introduction to this professional coaching education with The Free 7-Day OPEX Coaching Course.
+Get a free introduction to this professional coaching education with The Free Professional Coaching Blueprint.